 Even though public cloud vendors have impressive uptime and resiliency built into their public cloud infrastructure, this still does not protect organizations against malware, file corruption, and intentional or accidental deletion of data.
 Your data is YOUR responsibility to protect.

 In a migration, the focus typically is on getting the data moved, however, the data is vulnerable against loss as soon as it leaves on-premise infrastructure that is being protected, and moves to Google Team Drive resources that may not be protected.

 Thankfully, there are powerful cloud backup and security products that organizations can take advantage of in protecting their public cloud data.
-Spinbackup is tremendously powerful in protecting Google Team Drives data, and allows organizations the ability to secure, backup, and remediate any data loss or security issues.
+Spinbackup is tremendously powerful in protecting Google Team Drives data, and allows organizations the ability to secure, backup, and prevent G Suite data loss or remediate G Suite security issues.